-Of course, if you’re struggling with a chord change, isolate it and get the two chords flowing together, in time and in tune.
-But do so with the aim of using them in the song.
+Of course, if you’re struggling with a chord change, isolate it and get the two chords flowing together, in time and tune.
+But do so with the aim of using them in the song or on a gig.

 Fun Begins After Practice

-Effective Guitar Practice
+What is Effective Guitar Practice?

-“Practise what you want to be able to do, so that you can translate what’s in your head into your hands”
+“Practise what you want to be able to play, so that you can translate what’s in your head into your hands”

-That’s All well and good, but is there a way to speed up progress and make even better use of practice time?
+That’s all well and good, but is there a way to speed up progress and make even better use of practice time?

-Even so, you could see vast improvement over the next month if you put aside 30 minutes a day, at least five days a week.
-I’m talking about giving your full attention in that time to what you are learning.
+Even so, you could see a massive improvement over the next month if you put aside 30 minutes each day, at least five days a week.
+I’m talking about giving your full attention during the session to what you are learning.

 If you really focus your attention on mastering one or two items over this time and measure yourself through the process you will see results.

-What do I mean by measuring?
-Well, a great way to analyse progress is to record yourself.
-You don’t need state-of-the-art equipment.
-It just needs to give you an accurate picture of where you’re at.
-Even if all you want to achieve is to learn how to play scales better.
+All you need is a way to record a clear signal to give you an accurate picture of where you’re currently, even if your goal is to learn how to play scales better.